mpascariu/ungroup/joss/paper.md

  * University of Southern Denmark;
  * Max Planck Institute for Demographic Research;
- * SCOR Corporate Foundation for Science.
+ * The SCOR Corporate Foundation for Science.

 # References